Infinite Arms Bandit: Optimality via Confidence Bounds: Proposed methodology

+Let $K$ be the number of arms played after $n$ trials, and let $n_k$ be the number of times arm $k$ has been played after $n$ trials.
+Hence $n=\sum_{k=1}^K n_k$.

 0.5in There are three types of arms that we need to take care of, and that explains the design of $L_{kt}$.
-The first type are arms with means $\mu_k$ significantly larger than $\zeta$.
+The first type are arms with $\mu_k$ (mean of loss $X_{kt}$) significantly larger than $\zeta$.
 For these arms we would like to reject them quickly.
-The condition that an arm be rejected when $\bar X_{kt}/b_n$ exceeds $\zeta$ is key to achieving this.
+The condition that an arm be rejected when $\tfrac{\bar X_{kt}}{b_n}$ exceeds $\zeta$ is key to achieving this.

-The second type are arms with means $\mu_k$ larger than $\zeta$ but not by as much as those of the first type.
-For these arms we are unlikely to reject them quickly, as it is difficult to determine whether $\mu_k$ is larger or less than $\zeta$ based on a small sample.
-Rejecting arm $k$ when $\bar X_{kt} - c_n \wht \sigma_{kt}/\sqrt{t}$ exceeds $\zeta$ ensures that arm $k$ is rejected only when it is statistically significant that $\mu_k$ is larger than $\zeta$.
-Though there may be large number of rewards from these arms, their contributions to the regret are small because their means are small.
+The second type are arms with $\mu_k$ larger than $\zeta$ but not by as much as those of the first type.
+We are unlikely to reject these arms quickly as it is difficult to determine whether $\mu_k$ is smaller or larger than $\zeta$ based on a small sample.
+Rejecting arm $k$ when $\bar X_{kt} - c_n \tfrac{\wht \sigma_{kt}}{\sqrt{t}}$ exceeds $\zeta$ ensures that arm~$k$ is rejected only when it is statistically significant that $\mu_k$ is larger than $\zeta$.
+Though there may be large number of rewards from these arms, their contributions to the regret are small because these arms have small $\mu_k$, as $\zeta$ is chosen small when $n$ is large.

-The third type of arms are those with means $\mu_k$ smaller than $\zeta$.
+The third type of arms are those with $\mu_k$ smaller than $\zeta$.
 For these arms the best strategy (when $\zeta$ is chosen correctly) is to play them for the remaining trials.
 Selecting $b_n \rightarrow \infty$ and $c_n \rightarrow \infty$ in (\ref{Lkt}) ensures that the probabilities of rejecting these arms are small.

-For the two-target algorithm, the first target $s_1$ is designed for quick rejection of the first type of arms and the second target $s_f$ is designed for rejection of the second type of arms.
-What is different is that whereas two-target monitors an arm for rejection only when there are 1 and $f$ failures, with $f$ chosen large for optimality, (in the case of Bernoulli rewards) CBT checks for rejection each time a failure occurs.
-The frequent monitoring of CBT is a positive feature that results in significantly better numerical performances, see Section 5.
+For Bernoulli rewards the first target $s_1$ of the two-target algorithm is designed for quick rejection of the first type of arms, and the second target $s_f$ is designed for rejection of the second type.
+What is different is that whereas two-target monitors an arm for rejection only when there are 1 and $f$ failures, with $f$ chosen large for optimality, CBT checks for rejection each time a failure occurs.
+The frequent monitoring of CBT is a positive feature that results in significantly better performances in the numerical experiments of Section 7.